Marisken Surgery: Treatment, Procedure & Experiences

 Why early action is important

 Infections and pronounced inflammations can prolong healing and lead to problematic scarring.
-A proctological check-up allows for quick countermeasures such as rinsing, local treatment, or adjustment of pain therapy.
+A proctological check allows for quick countermeasures such as rinsing, local treatment, or adjustment of pain therapy.

-Gentle mucous membrane care remains helpful, especially when the wound area is irritated.
+Gentle mucous membrane care remains helpful, especially if the wound area is irritated.
 Preparations like CANNEFF® SUP can:

-However, they do not prevent medical complications – an examination is absolutely necessary if the symptoms mentioned above occur.
+However, they do not prevent medical complications – an examination is absolutely necessary with the symptoms mentioned above.

-How can skin tags be avoided in the future?
+How can we avoid skin tags in the future?

 Soft, regulated stool